Oneflow-Inc/models/NLP/BERT/README.md

 ### 4. Inference

+You can refer to this [link](https://github.com/Oneflow-Inc/OneFlow-Benchmark/tree/master/LanguageModeling/BERT) for converting TensorFlow model to OneFlow, then use it for inference.

-You just provide a simple inference script in `example/infer.sh`, you can also run inference with following command
+We just provide a simple inference script in `example/infer.sh`, you can also run inference with following command

 ```
-MODEL_PATH="checkpoints/epoch_9_val_acc_0.554688"
+MODEL_PATH="your convert model"

 python3 run_infer.py \
+  --use_lazy_model \
   --model_path $MODEL_PATH
 ```